tingold/pgdog/docs/docs/features/plugins/rust.md

 ## Handling errors

-Since plugins use the C ABI, pgDog is not able to catch panics inside plugins.
+Since plugins use the C ABI, PgDog is not able to catch panics inside plugins.
 Therefore, if a plugin panics, this will cause an abort and shutdown the pooler.

 The vast majority of the Rust standard library and crates avoid panicking and return errors instead.
 Plugin code must check for error conditions and handle them internally.
 Notably, don't use `unwrap()` on `Option` or `Result` types and handle each case instead.